PythonLinks/hanaforth/README.md

 [more hardware
 instructions](https://mecrisp-ice.readthedocs.io/en/latest/instruction-set.html),
-SPI access, a better bus, code folding, and a richer library, but requires 119 fewer LUTs, The J1a is larger because it requires a multiplexer to connect together 30 x 4Kbit block RAMs (BRAMs) into a single 8K word memory module.
-The Hana 1 is smaller because it uses a 16K word hardcore single port RAM (SPRAM) to provide the bulk of the memory.
+SPI access, a better bus, code folding, and a richer library, but requires 119 fewer LUTs, The J1a is larger because it implements the stacks in BRAMs. and requires a multiplexer to connect together 32 x 4Kbit block RAMs (BRAMs) into a single 8K word memory module.
+The Hana 1 is smaller because it implements the data and return stack in 2 BRAMs, and uses a 16K word hardcore single port RAM (SPRAM) to provide the bulk of the memory.
 The J1a cannot use the larger SPRAMs available on the more modern ICE40-UP FPGAs because the SPRAMs cannot be initialized in the